4C +71.07: Observation

-Between October 27–29 and November 8–10, 2015, 4C +71.07 was detected by the AGILE gamma-ray satellite when the blazar reached a gamma-ray flux ({E}>100 MeV) of the order of 1.2 × 10^{-6} ph cm^{-2} s^{-1} and 3.1 × 10^{-6} ph cm^{-2} s^{-1}, respectively.
+Between October 27–29 and November 8–10, 2015, 4C +71.07 was detected by the AGILE gamma-ray satellite when the blazar reached a gamma-ray flux (E>100 MeV) of the order of 1.2×10^−6 ph·cm^{−2}·s^{−1} and 3.1×10^−6 ph·cm^{−2}·s^{−1}, respectively.
 Not to mention, 4C +71.07 shows a prominent accretion disc bump peaking in the ultra-violet band, which makes this source an excellent candidate to investigate not only the jet emission but also the non thermal one.

 During 2014–2016, the Whole Earth Blazar Telescope organized a multiwavelength observing campaign to study both the beamed and unbeamed properties of 4C +71.07.
 The results of the optical, near-infrared, and radio observations by researchers, complemented by ultraviolet and X-ray data from the Swift satellite and γ-ray data from the Fermi satellite, are presented.
 They found that the spectral energy distribution shows a prominent big blue bump and a strong Compton dominance.

-Researchers also calculated that the best-guess density value for the hydrogen column through the analysis of X-ray spectra, is N_H^best=6.3 × 10^{20} cm^{-2}, but found out that the light curves do not show persistent correlations among flux changes at different frequencies.
+Researchers also calculated that the best-guess density value for the hydrogen column through the analysis of X-ray spectra, is N_{H}^{best}=6.3×10^20 cm^{−2}, but found out that the light curves do not show persistent correlations among flux changes at different frequencies.
 Even surprising, there is no correlation between polarization degree and flux.

 Similarly, wide rotations of the electric vector polarization angle for 4C +71.07 do not seem to be connected with the source activity.
 But is characterized by extreme nuclear and jet properties.
-Integration of the thermal continuum traced by our big blue bump template allows them to estimate the disc bolometric luminosity, which is L_{disc} = 2.45 x 10^{47} ergs ^{−1} showing the Eddington ratio, high as 0.66.
-A jet bolometric luminosity integrating the nuclear-subtracted SED, obtaining L_{jet} = 9.42 x 10^{49} ergs ^{−1} ≈ (1–4) L_{disc}.
+Integration of the thermal continuum traced by our big blue bump template allows them to estimate the disc bolometric luminosity, which is L_{disc} = 2.45 × 10^{47} ergs ^{−1} showing the Eddington ratio, high as 0.66.
+A jet bolometric luminosity integrating the nuclear-subtracted SED, obtaining L_{jet} = 9.42 × 10^{49} ergs ^{−1} ≈ (1–4) L_{disc}.
 The disc and jet luminosities of 4C +71.07 are found to fit well into the jet–disc relation for blazars, therefore confirming it at the highest energy values.